President Curtis (Rick and Morty): Biography

 In the first season episode "M. Night Shaym-Aliens!", while Rick Sanchez is trapped inside of a holographic projection, an ambulance pulls up with some paramedics yelling out that the President of the United States is inside having a stroke, and that they need "10 CCs of concentrated dark matter" to save his life, as part of a plan by Zigerion scammers to steal its recipe from Rick.
 Under a sheet, only the President's (simulated) hand is seen.

-Season 2 and comic series
+Season 2

 In the second season episode "Get Schwifty", the President meets Rick and his grandson Morty Smith in the Pentagon after the pair teleport in to inform the U.S. government as to the identity of the massive alien head which has appeared over the Earth, interfering with its gravity and spawning several global disasters: a Cromulon, seeking a live performance of a catchy new song lest the planet be destroyed.
 The President orders Rick and Morty to compose a song to save them.
 After they save Earth, the President declares the pair heroes.
-In "Lawnmower Dog" and "A Rickconvenient Mort", Summer Smith references both Barack and Michelle Obama as existing, indicating them as having been the President's predecessors in office, and the President having been elected in place of Donald Trump, the Obamas having served one term in-office.
+In "Lawnmower Dog" and "A Rickconvenient Mort", Summer Smith references both Barack and Michelle Obama as existing as the President's predecessors in office, the President having been elected after them.